 - Module 6 Neonatal and Paediatrics

 BloodSafe eLearning Australia (BEA) provides online courses relating to PBM and clinical transfusion practice for health professionals.
-The courses are available free of charge on www.bloodsafelearning.org.au and include courses on, Patient Blood Management, Critical Bleeding, Perioperative, Critical Care, Medical and Specialties, Iron Deficiency Anaemia and Postpartum Haemorrhage.
-A course based on the PBM Guidelines: Module 5 Obstetrics and Maternity is currently under development and planned for release at the end of June 2017.
+The courses are available free of charge on www.bloodsafelearning.org.au and include courses on Patient Blood Management, Critical Bleeding, Perioperative, Critical Care, Medical and Specialties, Obstetrics and Maternity and Iron Deficiency Anaemia.
+A course based on the PBM Guidelines: Module 6 – Neonatal and Paediatrics has been developed and is now available.
 Also available in the resource centre are short videos on:

 - IV iron administration in primary care

 - The perioperative patient – communication and consent

 - An overview of patient blood management

 - Gastrointestinal bleeding – patient assessment and transfusion.

 To support the implementation of the PBM Guidelines, the NBA facilitates the development of tools and materials to support implementation at a health provider level.
 A range of tools and materials are available, free of charge here.
 Tools currently under development will support the implementation of recommendations and practice points in PBM Guidelines Modules 5 and 6.